Chamber approves R$12.2 billion provisional measure to help Rio Grande do Sul

+Since the measure was issued by the Lula government, in May of this year, around R$8 billion has already been allocated to the State

-The Chamber of Deputies approved this Monday (26) Provisional Measure 1218/24, which provides for an extraordinary credit of R$ 12.2 billion to support Rio Grande do Sul in the face of the rains and floods that devastated the state.
-The text will now be analyzed by the Senate.
+The Chamber of Deputies approved on Monday (26.Aug.2024) the MP (provisional measure) 1218/24which includes the release of extraordinary credit of R$12.2 billion to support Rio Grande do Sul.
+The state is suffering from the consequences of the rains that fell in the region in May of this year.
+The text will be analyzed by the Senate.

-According to the legislative decree on public calamity (Legislative Decree 36/24), expenses for emergency actions will not affect the government’s fiscal targets for 2024.
+According to the legislative decree of public calamity 36/24expenses for emergency actions will not affect the federal government’s fiscal targets for 2024.

+The MP was issued by the president’s government Luiz Inacio Lula da Silva (PT) in May of this year, when it came into force.

 #Chamber #approves #R12.2 #billion #provisional #measure #Rio #Grande #Sul